 minerals in the Icy Cape District: White

-in the Journal of the South African Institute of Mining and Metallurgy, May 2017, volume 117
+River to Icy Cape, Alaska, USA in the Journal of the South African Institute of Mining and Metallurgy, May 2017, volume 117